rajuforbear/Shopify-wholespoon/README.md

 # Shopify-wholespoon
-this is Shopify create from shopify storefront api it is very use full to learning persopactive
+this is Shopify create from shopify storefront api it is very use full to learning persopactive some isuues are faccing i have  changed it